shineklbm/wp-richlist/README.md

 The installation is really simple.

 1. Download the zip.
-2. Extract the files copy wp-richlist to your wp-content/plugins folder
+2. Extract the files and copy wp-richlist folder to your wp-content/plugins directory.
 3. Login to your wordpress backend
 4. Goto plugins menu
 5. Click Activate link on the "RichList Widget" plugin.